 - Leaky gut is linked to autoimmune diseases and likewise many autoimmune diseases may cause a leaky gut.

-A supplement may help to heal a leaky gut
+A supplement to treat leaky gut syndrome

+Conventional medicine does not have anything for leaky gut treatment and the information on leaky gut and the supplements to use can be diverse.
 Many people with a leaky gut may be tempted to go and buy a handful of supplements to quickly try and tackle this concern however this may not be a good idea.
 When introducing a new supplement, it is important to pay attention to your body’s response especially when you have a leaky gut.
 This will help you to find out if a supplement is causing a negative reaction or sensitivity.

 - L-Glutamine – This is an amino acid which fuels the cells lining the intestines which keeps them healthy.
 Glutamine has been shown to help those with leaky gut and is an amino acid which is depleted at times of prolonged stress.